 a.
 Attach an operational budget with start-up costs in Year 1 of the budget and assume a full year of operating funds thereafter.
 Show all sources of income/revenue including individual Medicaid revenue following the ACT budget outline and net deficit funding.
 Refer to Section 5.5 for Net Deficit funding that is available annually.
-Note that administrative costs cannot be more than 15%.
-Complete ACT Operating Budget Template, which may be found in the presubmission upload in the Grants Gateway.
+The indirect cost/administrative overhead rate is capped 15%.
+Providers must follow Consolidated Fiscal Report (CFR) Ratio-Value guidance which excludes equipment/property from the direct cost base.
+Federal Negotiated Indirect Cost Rate Agreements (NICRA) are not allowable.
+Complete ACT Operating Budget Template, which may be found in the pre-submission upload in the Grants Gateway.